 What are Pinchweld Applications

 This technique is used frequently in automotive assembly.
 A pinch weld welcomes the car’s outer frame to its inner body.
-A pinchweld is an important part of making a car door.
+A pinchweld is an integral part of making a car door.
 It locks by pressing in from either side to maintain the car’s shape and structure.

 Pros and Cons of Pinch Weld